-Trevino and Allen (2013a; b) demonstrated the utility of this approach by showing that there are large individual differences in HI listeners' ability to recognize different phonemes.
-Unlike NH listeners, HI listeners (with even a slight hearing loss) can have significant errors above the SNR{50} for a particular token.
-These individual differences between HI listeners are critical and must be measured in a speech test.
-There is considerable variability amongst HI listeners in their ability to identify specific tokens (whereas NH listeners identify them consistently), even though an individual listener is consistent in their responses (Trevino & Allen, 2013a; b).
-Thus, these two sources of variability (differences between tokens and differences between listeners) operate differently for NH and HI listeners.
-NH listeners show almost no individual differences in their error thresholds, while the errors vary considerably between tokens (as estimated by SNR{50}).
+Trevino and Allen (2013a, 2013b) demonstrated the utility of this approach by showing that there are large individual differences in HI listeners' ability to recognize different phonemes.
+Unlike NH listeners, HI listeners (with even a slight hearing loss) can have significant errors above the SNR50 for a particular token.
+These individual differences among HI listeners are critical and must be measured in a speech test.
+There is considerable variability among HI listeners in their ability to identify specific tokens (whereas NH listeners identify them consistently), even though an individual listener's responses are consistent (Trevino & Allen, 2013a, 2013b).
+Thus, these two sources of variability (differences among tokens and differences among listeners) operate differently for NH and HI listeners.
+NH listeners show almost no individual differences in their error thresholds, whereas the errors vary considerably among tokens (as estimated by SNR{50}).
 In contrast, HI listeners show large individual differences for the same tokens.
-Therefore, if we first account for token-level differences (e.g., by adjusting sounds by their SNR50 using data from NH listeners), we will be left with individual differences between HI listeners, providing the diagnostic information needed to assess speech recognition.
-Importantly, this approach also avoids ceiling effects (i.e., HI listeners do not correctly recognize all the sounds, as can happen, for example, with HINT sentences in quiet; Gifford, Dorman, Shallop, & Sydlowski, 2010).
+Therefore, if we first account for token-level differences (e.g., by adjusting sounds by their SNR{50} using data from NH listeners), we will be left with individual differences among HI listeners, providing the diagnostic information needed to assess speech recognition.
+Importantly, this approach also avoids ceiling effects (i.e., HI listeners do not correctly recognize all the sounds, as can happen, for example, with Hearing in Noise test sentences in quiet; Gifford, Dorman, Shallop, & Sydlowski, 2010).

-This approach should help a clinician to develop a profile of the specific speech deficits experienced by a listener with hearing loss, and it would allow them to determine how far above the SNR{50} threshold the SNR must be in order for the listener to correctly recognize the sounds.
-Suppose, as quantified by Trevino and Allen (2013a; b), that a listener has difficulty recognizing /s/ sounds spoken by a specific talker, while they have no difficulty identifying other sounds.
-This could be indicative of difficulty hearing the highfrequency frication that provides a primary cue for recognizing this sound, and it could help the clinician generalize this deficit to similar speech sounds (e.g., they might focus their assessment on whether the patient also has difficulty with z/ or f/, or whether they have difficulty with that particular talker).
-In contrast, a speech test that averages across different consonants and talkers would conclude that this listener only makes a few errors (since, on average, the error would be small).
-A test based on recognition of individual speech sounds with known SNR50 values (based on data from NH listeners) would provide the level of detail needed to assess the speech recognition deficit for this listener.
+This approach should help a clinician to develop a profile of the specific speech deficits experienced by a listener with hearing loss, as well as determine how far above the SNR{50} threshold the SNR must be in order for the listener to correctly recognize the sounds.
+Suppose, as quantified by Trevino and Allen (2013a, 2013b), that a listener has difficulty recognizing /s/ sounds spoken by a specific talker, but no difficulty identifying other sounds.
+This could be indicative of difficulty hearing the high-frequency frication that provides a primary cue for recognizing this sound, and it could help the clinician generalize this deficit to similar speech sounds (e.g., the clinician might focus the assessment on whether the patient also has difficulty with z/ or 1/, or with that particular talker).
+In contrast, a speech test that averages across different consonants and talkers would reveal that this listener only makes a few errors (because, on average, the error would be small).
+A test based on recognition of individual speech sounds with known SNR{50} values (based on data from NH listeners) would provide the level of detail needed to assess the speech recognition deficit for this listener.

-Types of confusions
+Types of Confusions